-- The port in Grand Cayman, used to import containers, including fuels in ISO Containers (the "Grand Cayman Port"); - The offshore pipeline, ship berth facility, bulk storage facilities, and other associated facilities at Jackson Point, used to import bulk fuels from tankers (the "Jackson Point Facilities"); - The offshore pipeline, ship berth facility, bulk storage facilities, and other associated facilities at Creek, Cayman Brac, used to import bulk fuels from tankers (the "Creek Facilities"); and but may also include other facilities.
+- The port in Grand Cayman, used to import containers, including fuels in ISO Containers (the "Grand Cayman Port"); - The offshore pipeline, ship berth facility, bulk storage facilities, and other associated facilities at Jackson Point, used to import bulk fuels from tankers (the "Jackson Point Facilities"); - The offshore pipeline, ship berth facility, bulk storage facilities, and other associated facilities at Creek, Cayman Brac, used to import bulk fuels from tankers (the "Creek Facilities"); and - The port facilities on Cayman Brac (the "Cayman Brac Port").

+but may also include other facilities.